marleylinux/MinimalArchInstall/README.md

 Headers

+Proton (like mail and vpn not the valve proton)

 Some mostly needed apps (lact cpupower steam are not exactly needed but it was made for me)

 AMD/MESA drivers